|

 last pair of legs are strong and enables them to jump 10cm among vegetations

-like a small grasshopper, so they also commonly known as Jack Jumpers.
+like a small grasshopper.
+This is why they commonly known as Jack Jumpers.
 The

-second picture show the ant about to jump.
+above pictures show the ants about to jump.

 -